Leadership

 STEVEN OLIKARA, PRESIDENT

-Previously, Steven has advised two multi-platinum recording artists on youth empowerment and sustainable energy initiatives, including Akon Lighting Africa which electrified over 1 million homes in Africa with solar power.
-Steven serves on numerous Boards focused on causes close to his heart: human rights, democracy, national service, and the performing arts.
-He graduated from the University of Wisconsin-Madison as a Truman Scholar.
-Steven has been named a Forbes 30 Under 30 in 2017 and a Global Shaper by the World Economic Forum.
+Previously, Steven has advised two multi-platinum recording artists on youth empowerment and sustainable energy, including Akon Lighting Africa which electrified over 1 million homes in Africa with solar power.
+He serves on numerous boards and commissions focused on causes he is passionate about: human rights, democracy, national service, and the performing arts.
+A proud alum of the University of Wisconsin-Madison, Steven has won numerous awards, including Forbes Magazine’s 2017 30 Under 30 in Law & Policy, the World Economic Forum’s Global Shaper designation, and the Truman Scholarship.

 Advisory Council